 February is Black History Month.
 Last year we honored several Black pioneers in the field of sexuality education.
-However, this year we are focusing on honoring seven women who are providing representation while advocating for reproductive justice.
+However, this year we are focusing on honoring seven women and femmes who are providing representation while advocating for reproductive justice.
 From Afrosexology providing representation of sex-positive Black sexuality to Sheryl Lee Ralph representing and advocating for HIV awareness in the arts, these women are trailblazers.

 Afrosexology was created by Dalychia and Rafaella from “their desire to experience a more sex-positive black community”.
 Their mission is to educate, explore, and reclaim Black sexuality.
 Their vision is to promote Black self-empowerment through black liberation.
 On their website, they have amazing resources such as worksheets which we have used in our classes and programs.
 Their sex-positive conversations about Black sexuality, pleasure, and liberation are all present through the conversations and artwork on their Instagram and other social media accounts.
 They have live streamed sessions on masturbation on the online pleasure education platform, O.School.
 They have also facilitated workshops on sexual exploration, redefining masculinity, sexual pleasure, sex education, and twerk parties.
 Click here to learn more about the eight core beliefs of Afrosexology.

 Nneka Onuorah is a former producer at BET.
 In 2015 she focused on creating projects that spoke to her on a personal level.
 As a Black lesbian woman, Nneka felt as though she never saw people who looked like her in the media and wanted to see herself represented.
 Her documentary, The Same Difference explores gender roles and discrimination within the Black lesbian community.
 The Same Difference has screened in over 50 US cities and internationally.
 She is the creator of the We Are All Women campaign which focuses on issues affecting black lesbians and their livelihood.